 Here and Queer

-An interactive social support group that will explore issues that impact Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, Asexual, and Pansexual students.
-This will be a safe space to get information, connect with other SLU students, and seek support with relationships, family and friends, coming out, transitioning, questioning, and identity development.
+An interactive support group that will explore issues impacting Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, Asexual, and Pansexual students.

 LION UP Recovery Book Club

 The LION UP Recovery Book Club is a weekly Recovery Book Discussion support group.
 Join us as we read through the Big Book of Alcoholics Anonymous.
 The support group is open to all those who are interested.
 The purpose is to bring faculty, students and staff together for meaningful discussion around topics of recovery.
 Participants discuss the reading, what they learned and what they can relate to.
 This group hosts a moderator and a tag-pass format.

 Monthly psychoeducational and support groups where members learn empowering skills and build support for one another through anxiety and depression.

 Sept 30th, Oct 28th, Nov 18th, and Dec 2nd at 5pm - In-Person

 Refuge Recovery is grounded in the belief that Buddhist principles and practices create a strong foundation for the addiction recovery process.
 Wisdom and compassion enable those struggling with any form of addiction to become more mindful of their mental processes while also developing a deep understanding of the suffering that addiction has created and compassion for their own path.